$f$-Differential Privacy Filters: Validity and Approximate Solutions: Background

-\begin{definition}[\cite{rogers_privacy_2016}] A privacy filter \(F\) is valid if given any sequence of mechanisms \(\M_{1:T}\) and any privacy budget \(\omega_B\), Algorithm \ref{alg:fully-adaptive-composition} produces a composition that satisfies a privacy guarantee equal to \(\omega_B\). \end{definition} Among several valid filters developed in previous work (e.g.~\citealp{feldman_individual_2021}; \citealp{whitehouse_fully-adaptive_2023}), the GDP filter by \citet{koskela_individual_2023} directly adapts the standard GDP composition result to the filtering framework, and provides a foundation for our more general \(f\)-DP results.\negthickspace \begin{theorem}[\cite{koskela_individual_2023}] Using the GDP definition for \(\omega_t\), the following filter is valid (cf.~Theorem \ref{thm:composition_fDP}).
+\begin{definition} A privacy filter \(F\) is valid if given any sequence of mechanisms \(\M_{1:T}\) and any budget \(\omega_B\), Algorithm \ref{alg:fully-adaptive-composition} produces a composition that satisfies a privacy guarantee equal to \(\omega_B\). \end{definition} Among several valid filters developed in previous work (e.g.~\citealp{feldman_individual_2021}; \citealp{whitehouse_fully-adaptive_2023}), the GDP filter by \citet{koskela_individual_2023} directly adapts the standard GDP composition result to the filtering framework, and provides a foundation for our more general \(f\)-DP results.\negthickspace \begin{theorem} With GDP guarantees \(\omega_t=\mu_t\), the following filter is valid (cf.~Theorem \ref{thm:composition_fDP}):

 \end{theorem}